ReccantiSchool/swipe-rogue/README.md

 - **Moving Between Rooms:** The player can move to a room with an open door by swiping in the direction of that door
 - **Picking up an powerup:** The player can pick up an powerup by tapping on it.
 This will automatically apply the powerup.
 Powerups include: **Health Restore, Health Increase, and Strength Increase**
+- **Combat:** The enemies have attack timers and will launch an unavoidable attack when the timer runs out.
+The player must swipe repeatedly at the enemies to kill them before their attacks kill the player.
+- **Timer:** Each floor has a timer, if the player doesn't leave the floor before the timer runs out then the player dies.

 <div id="3"></div>
 ## Level Design